emalp/jsonTester/README.md

 Read the code for yourself to explore the depths.

 Application starts at port 3000 unless a PORT environment is fed while starting the system.
+Note: The test scripts always test port 3000, change the tests script's 'host' if port or host was changed.